phillippelevidad/self-driving-car-js/README.md

 ### Acknowledgments

 Special thanks to Dr. Radu Mariescu-Istodor for creating the comprehensive course that inspired this project.
-His tutorial was instrumental in guiding the development of this simulation and in providing a solid foundation in neural networks and AI.
+His tutorial provided a solid foundation for me to learn more about neural networks and AI.

 Course Link: [Neural Networks and Self-Driving Cars Course - YouTube](https://www.youtube.com/watch?v=Rs_rAxEsAvI)